220.127.116.11 Moral Influence on War – Pacifism and ‘Just’ Wars

 In the terminology of this book, these requirements belong to different dimensions of power:

-- Legality alone, though, does not make an action prudent or beneficial to those affected.
-As Chase Madar wrote in an article entitled Libyan War: Legal, Multilateral, and Still Wrong: “Whatever value we attach to legality, it is never a proxy or substitute for prudence, good sense or morality”.
-The Libyan intervention turned into a disaster (184.108.40.206).
+● Legality alone, though, does not make an action prudent or beneficial to those affected.
+Chase Madar wrote, in an article Libyan War: Legal, Multilateral, and Still Wrong, that “[w]hatever value we attach to legality, it is never a proxy or substitute for prudence, good sense or morality”.
+The Libyan intervention turned into a disaster (22.214.171.124).

 For this chapter, the question is whether people as individual moral agents are persuaded that a war is ‘just’ and what kind of influence they can bring to bear on politicians.
 If people think that a proposed war would be unjust they can put pressure on their politicians by demonstrating to try to prevent it, as they did in 2002 in what the BBC described as a ‘Million’ march against Iraq war, although the politicians ignored them on that occasion.
 People’s political support, or lack of it, ultimately limits the use of war as an instrument of policy (6.3.6).

-People can also react against misbehaviour in the conduct of a war.
-Public revulsion against atrocities committed during the war in Vietnam, for example, contributed to the growing disillusionment.
-The anti-war protest movement gathered momentum and politicians were unable to ignore it; an estimated 2 million people went on what the BBC reported as 1969: Millions march in US Vietnam Moratorium.
+People can also react against misbehaviour and atrocities in the conduct of a war, as reported for example in a BBC article: Picture power: Vietnam napalm attack, which showed a photograph of a little girl running away from a US chemical weapon attack.
+The anti-war protest movement gathered momentum and politicians were unable to ignore it.
+An estimated 2 million people went on what a BBC retrospective report described as 1969: Millions march in US Vietnam Moratorium.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/4355.htm